wahaha542/GS-IN-GS/README.md

 ## Core Idea

 The key insight is that **low-contribution Gaussians** in a trained 3DGS model contribute negligibly to rendering quality.
-GS-in-GS identifies these low-contribution Gaussians via opacity-based contribution analysis, then **replaces their properties** (color, rotation, scale, opacity) with the corresponding properties of the watermark 3DGS model.
+GS-in-GS identifies these low-contribution Gaussians via opacity-based contribution analysis, then **replaces their properties** (color, rotation, scale) with the corresponding properties of the watermark 3DGS model.
 The result is a single watermarked model that renders identically to the original carrier scene while embedding a complete, recoverable watermark scene.

 ### Why "GS-in-GS"?